zosama455/ECMPro/ENHANCED_UPLOAD_FEATURE.md

 # Enhanced Upload Feature

 ## Overview
 The Enhanced Upload feature has been integrated into the My Files section.
-When users upload files from department folders (non-Document Type folders), they are presented with an enhanced dialog that guides them through proper document classification.
+Users can upload files at any level within the department hierarchy.
+When uploading from non-Document Type folders, users are presented with an enhanced dialog that guides them through proper document classification.

 ## User Flow

 ### When Upload is Triggered
-1. User navigates to any department folder (not a Document Type folder)
+1. User navigates to any folder at any level within the department hierarchy
 2. User clicks "Upload File" button
 3. User selects a file from their computer
 4. Enhanced Upload Dialog appears